 Skip to main content

-How Google Review Count, Frequency, Recency, and Average Rating Affect Your SEO and Credibility
+How Google Review Count, Velocity, Recency, and Average Rating Affect Your SEO and Credibility

-With the importance of Google driving customers to your business, very few business owners doubt the influence and impact reviews have on both your online visibility and credibility within customers’ eyes.
+Given Google’s importance in driving customers to your business, very few business owners doubt the influence and impact reviews have on both your online visibility and credibility in customers’ eyes.

 However, simply having reviews is not enough for your reputation to thrive within search engines or in the minds of your potential customers.

-In this article, we examine four different factors as it relates to collecting Google reviews: recency, frequency, average rating, and comparative review count.
+In this article, we examine several different factors as they relate to collecting Google reviews: recency, velocity, average rating, and comparative review count.
 We break down these review elements and why you should be prioritizing each one.
 Note that this research focuses exclusively on reviews collected on Google Business Profiles.
-Other review platforms like Yelp, Facebook, etc. may have some similarities but are not explicitly discussed or examined within this article.
+Other review platforms, such as Yelp and Facebook, may have some similarities but are not explicitly discussed or analyzed within this article.

 google review factors impacting seo